webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - Challenges: Users may need support and training, security teams must relinquish control, and frequent deployments create higher security demands.
     - Benefits: Faster delivery, continuous security feedback, and reduced risk of breaches.
     - Importance: Secure systems are crucial for consumer trust, competitive advantage, and regulatory compliance.
-- Methodologies and frameworks::DevOps
+- Methodologies and frameworks::_DevOps_
+  - DevOps: Integrate development and operations to facilitate quick feedback and evolution of software product.
-  - DevOps: Promotes collaboration and communication between development and operations teams to streamline software delivery.
+    - Promotes collaboration and communication between development and operations teams to streamline software delivery.
   - Problem: Siloed development and operations teams create communication barriers, inefficiencies, and slow code delivery.
   - Solution: DevOps integrates these teams, practices, and tools to optimize the entire software delivery process.
   - Key features: